DaddySte/Minecraft-Memory-Reach/README.md

 ## Getting Started

-Follow these steps to integrate the memory reach enhancement into your Minecraft server:
+Follow these steps to integrate the memory reach enhancement into your Minecraft client:

 1. Clone or download this repository.
 2. Locate the appropriate section of your code where the reach functionality is handled.